OUR APPROACH TO

 IPS uses the Human Performance Model below as a general guide for how we pursue consultative processes of change with our clients.

 Any change intervention will ultimately prove less than optimal result-wise if we have not assisted our client in identifying their organizational needs.
-At IPS we craft a solid plan to deliver change interventions that actually solve organizational problems.
-Here are the steps that IPS takes to ensure client outcomes:
+We craft a solid plan to deliver change interventions that actually solve organizational problems.
+Here are the steps that we take to ensure client outcomes:

 1. Selecting The ‘Right’ Consultant

-IPS maintains a large base of extraordinary specialists and has a wide choice in an effort to ‘match’ the client with the very best consultant.
-Since a large part of the consulting endeavor requires dependence on the relationship developed between the IPS Consultant and the client, careful research is completed before a final consultant is recommended.
+Maintaining a large base of extraordinary specialists and has a wide choice in an effort to ‘match’ the client with the very best consultant.
+Since a large part of the consulting endeavor requires dependence on the relationship developed between the Consultant and the client, careful research is completed before a final consultant is recommended.

 2. “Getting To Know You”

-The consulting relationship remains very personal and IPS emphasizes the requirement of initially building a solid relationship between the consultant and the client.
+The consulting relationship remains very personal, we emphasizes the requirement of initially building a solid relationship between the consultant and the client.
 Failure to take adequate time in this stage can result in long-term failure.
-IPS has found that nothing replaces trust and respect between these two important entities.
+We have found that nothing replaces trust and respect between these two important entities.
 Minimally in this stage the consultant helps move the client towards an organizational development process that assists the client in looking holistically at the entire organization, seeing their organization as a system.

 3. Selecting The ‘Right’ Process To Identify The Real Problem